aimacode/aima-julia/README.md

 Julia (v0.6) implementation of the algorithms found in "Artificial Intelligence: A Modern Approach".

 This project is not intended to be a standard Julia package (i.e. the Julia package manager).
+We're looking for [solid contributors](CONTRIBUTING.md) to help.

 Structure of the Project
 ------------------------